billbuchanan/csn09112/week06_public_key/lecture/README.md

 The key concepts are:

-* Understanding symmetric key encryption and hashing methods.
+* Understanding public key encryption and key exchange.

 ## Public Key Encryption

 What you should know at the end of unit?

-* The differences between a stream cipher and a block cipher.
+* How public key encryption can perform a key exchange, encryption and a digital signature, and the keys used.
+* The simple steps of the RSA method.
-* How salting is used to change the cipher blocks.
+* How the Diffie-Hellman method works.
-* Use openssl to perform practical operations.
-* Understand the encoding formats used for cipher text and keys.

 ### Presentations